Mary French and Her Mortal Fight with Colon Cancer

 Caring For My Mother, Mary French

-So, I hear him explain that she has a tumor the size of a softball or around 4.5”.
+So, I heard him explain that she had a tumor the size of a softball or around 4.5”.
 Mom completely missed it, so I had to explain.
 I wondered how that could be after she’d been clear from her colonoscopy just three months ago.
 As we later learned, between the MRI in February and this CT scan, colon cancer grew on her ovary, which was not seen in the colonoscopy.

-In August, we had a follow-up with mom’s oncologist, who put her in hospice care since she was not strong enough for chemo.
+In August, we had a follow-up with Mom’s oncologist, who put her in hospice care since she was not strong enough for chemo.
 In late August, her oncologist identified a drug in clinical trials at Duke that may help.
-The drug was Lumakras which effectively targeted lung cancer based on a specific marker.
+The drug was Lumakras, which effectively targeted lung cancer based on a specific marker.
 Apparently, a few percent of colon patients have the same marker.

 On that day, she was non-responsive, and her breathing was laborious.
 Immediately, when I sat next to her and held her hand, I told her it was alright and that I was there.
 She stopped breathing for 30 seconds, stopping my breathing too.
 I spent the rest of the day there.
 At 4:00 pm, mom finally did stop breathing after I told her that she lives on within her other children and within me.
 At 6:01 pm, the nurse pronounced her.
 She was taken to the funeral home within an hour.